orbs-network/lean-helix-go/spec/lean-helix-readme.md

 * `NewBlockProof(blockProof_data): BlockProof` - Provides BlockProof serialization.

 #### BlockUtils
 * `RequestNewBlock(prevBlock) : block` - called by the OneHeight logic, returns a block interface with a block proposal.
 This block will then go through consensus.
-* `ValidateBlock(height, block, block_hash) : is_valid` - called by the OneHeight logic.
-Validates the block structure and content.
+* `ValidateBlock(height, block, block_hash, prevBlock) : is_valid` - called by the OneHeight logic.
+Validates the block structure and content _(match it to given block_hash)_.
 Note: this could include the timestamp - whithin acceptable range of local clock.
 * `CalcBlockHash(height, block) : block_hash` - called by the OneHeight logic, the consumer service uses its hashing scheme to calculate the hash on a block (commitment on block content and structure).

 #### Membership